 Of course the argument is that they aren’t doing this all the time.
 To which I say, shouldn’t we ask why?
 If teachers aren’t dong it all the time, doesn’t that indicate that they teacher does not feel that it is the right thing to do all the time for whatever reason?
 Sounds to me like that is a leadership issue.
 Instead of trying to subvert the observation system and “catch” teachers teaching improperly, leaders should be working on convincing teachers to do this all the time.
-Fear of being caught is going to make this happen.
+Fear of being caught is not going to make this happen.

 If in your observations you are seeing a lot of “dog and pony shows,” maybe you should reconsider how you are selling your product.